Place content here. This is a site-wide alert banner.

 Departments that fail to comply with this policy may face penalties, restrictions or lose the ability to accept Payment Card payments.

 Reason for the Policy

 Benefits to the University in Accepting Card Payments: The University supports the acceptance of credit and debit card payments for goods and services to improve customer service and increase efficiency related to managing the University’s electronic payment process.
-All organizations that process Payment Card payments are required to comply with the Payment Card Industry’s Data Security Standard (PCI-DSS) and are required to attest annually to their continued compliance in order to maintain the ability to accept electronic payments.
+All organizations that process Payment Card payments are required to comply with the Payment Card Industry’s Data Security Standard (PCI-DSS) and are required to attest annually to their continued compliance in order to maintain the ability to accept credit card payments.

-This policy outlines the responsibilities of University schools and departments that accept Payment Card payments to ensure Yale’s continued compliance with PCI-DSS and to enable and support the University’s annual attestation process.
+This policy outlines the responsibilities of University schools and departments that accept payment card payments to ensure Yale’s continued compliance with PCI-DSS and to enable and support the University’s annual attestation process.